 This is not all good news – the more there is to learn, the harder it is to use.
 GetResponse does receive criticism about its initial learning curve and lack of intuitiveness.
 Looking at the workflow desktop can be off-putting for a user unfamiliar with the process of designing workflows:

-ConvertKit, on the other hand, is designed with ease-of-use in mind.
-It's constructed purposely to be simple for non-technical users.
+ConvertKit, on the other hand, is designed with ease of use in mind.
+It’s constructed purposely to be simple for non-technical users.
 With simple screens, a clean layout, and intuitive controls.

 ConvertKit is the winner.
 For ease of use and a simple layout, Convertkit takes the prize.
 Both tools claim an email delivery rate of 99%, which is not surprising – neither would be in business if they couldn’t get emails to arrive in a target’s inbox!

-GetResponse vs ConvertKit: Customer Support
+Customer Support Comparison

 Everyone needs a helping hand from time to time.
-So knowing that prompt, high quality, customer support is there for you when you need it can bring peace of mind.
+So knowing that prompt, high-quality customer support is there for you when you need it can bring peace of mind.

 Both tools have extensive online help sections where you can find articles and links to videos to help you do everyday tasks.
 They offer live workshops and webinars, too, if you prefer this type of option to gain a better understanding of the software.

-But when everything is going wrong, and you want further help, both ConvertKit and GetResponse have an email ticket system and a one-to-one chat facility.
+But when everything is going wrong and you want further help, both ConvertKit and GetResponse have an email ticket system and a one-to-one chat facility.

-It's worth noting that if English isn't your first language, then GetResponse also offers email support in eight different languages.
-If ConvertKit does provide different language support, it doesn't publicize it on their website.
+It’s worth noting that if English isn’t your first language, then GetResponse also offers email support in eight different languages.
+If ConvertKit does provide different language support, it doesn’t publicize it on its website.